Sanctions Are Just as Deadly as War: Lancet Study

 The researchers conclude that “the effects of sanctions on mortality generally increase over time, with longer-lived sanctions episodes resulting in higher tolls on lives.”

 In 2021, erstwhile Secretary of State Antony Blinken declared that Washington was absolutely committed “to [opposing] the reconstruction of Syria” absent regime change.
-To that end, the US implemented a callous sanctions regime on Syria using the bipartisan Caesar Act, a law which targeted any person or entity of any nationality that attempted to do business with the war-torn country.
+To that end, the US implemented a callous sanctions regime on Syria using the bipartisan Caesar Act, a law which applied to any person or entity of any nationality that attempted to do business with the war-torn country.
 These sanctions deliberately targeted the country’s engineering and construction sectors.

 As a result, the civilian population was devastated.
 In 2022, Alena Douhan, a UN special rapporteur on unilateral coercive measures, visited Syria.
 She explained at the time that the sanctions “severely harm human rights and prevent any efforts for early recovery, rebuilding and reconstruction.”